Benihana: Japan

+United States

-The company was founded in 1964 on West 56th Street in New York City by 25-year-old Hiroaki Aoki, the father of Steve Aoki and Devon Aoki.
+The first American Benihana location was in 1964 on West 56th Street in New York City opened by 25-year-old Hiroaki Aoki, the son of Yunosuke Aoki and father of Steve Aoki and Devon Aoki.
 Aoki, a wrestler who had qualified for but did not attend the 1960 Summer Olympics, started the restaurant with US$10,000 earned from driving an ice cream truck in Harlem.
-The first restaurant, Benihana of Tokyo, was named for the red safflower that was the name for the coffee shop owned by his parents in Tokyo.

 Aoki's concept was for the meals to be theatrically prepared by a knife-wielding, joke-telling chef at a teppanyaki table surrounded by a wooden eating surface in front of the guests (teppan meaning "steel grill" or "griddle" and yaki meaning "grilled" or "broiled").
 It did not do well until early 1965, when Clementine Paddleford of the New York Herald Tribune gave it a rave review.
-The Beatles and Muhammad Ali were among the celebrities who then descended on the four-table restaurant.
+The Beatles and Muhammad Ali were among the celebrities who patronized the four-table restaurant.

-Within a year Aoki opened a bigger restaurant that featured samurai armor, heavy wooden ceiling beams, and sliding shōji screens to provide some privacy.

 In 1968, it opened its first restaurant outside of New York City in Chicago.

-In 1976, Aoki brought in consultant Hardwicke Companies (its founder Charles H. Stein was the original developer of Six Flags Great Adventure, as well as the operator of various New York restaurants including Tavern on the Green) as a partner to run the company.
-In 1980, Aoki terminated the relationship and settled a U.S. Securities and Exchange Commission complaint of insider trading of Hardwicke stock.

-In 1982, Benihana National Corporation went public with Joel Schwartz as president.
-Some of the restaurants continued to be privately owned by Aoki.
+In 1983, Aoki spun off 11 Benihana U.S. restaurants into a separate company, Benihana Inc., and sold 49.1% to the public.
+He maintained full control over the 39 non-U.S. restaurants through his original company, Benihana of Tokyo.

 The company had some missteps including the opening of the upscale Big Splash restaurant and a frozen food division, Benihana National Classics.
-Its stock dived and shareholders sued over management including the fact that Aoki still had his privately held restaurants of the same name.
+Its stock dove and shareholders sued over management including the fact that Aoki still had his privately held restaurants of the same name.
 In 1995, the company acquired 17 restaurants from Benihana of Tokyo.

+Following a guilty plea for insider trading in 1999, which would have led to the revocation of Benihana's liquor licenses, Rocky Aoki ceded control of Benihana of Tokyo and Benihana Inc. to a trust managed by his children and personal lawyer.

-The company has since expanded by purchasing the Haru and RA Sushi restaurants, which operate under those names.
+The company has since expanded by purchasing the Haru and RA Sushi restaurants, which operate under the same names.
 Haru is based in New York City; RA has locations across the country, and is based in Scottsdale, Arizona, with its original four locations scattered around the greater Phoenix area.
 Although Benihana owns these concepts, they are independently operated and were developed autonomously.
 It also acquired the Samurai and Kyoto restaurants which it has incorporated into its other brands.